 or a “homo homini lupus” way of wars on a starry winter night…

-Then there will be a number of themes for one work (mostly dynamic) which only come up with the imagination/impression of audiences/individuals – or exist in abstraction itself- depending upon how they communicate with the work if they wish to, or the other way around … To this approach, there are neither limits nor a certain path to describe; rather it is more like walking on an adventurous track where no one has walked before.
+Then there will be several themes for one work (mostly dynamic) which only come up with the imagination/impression of audiences/individuals – or exist in abstraction itself- depending upon how they communicate with the work if they wish to or the other way around … To this approach, there are neither limits nor a certain path to describe.
+Rather it is more like walking on an adventurous track where no one has walked before.
 For the “Constructive Freedom” part, it is not important where, but rather how, you walk.
 To focus on the Lotus or to the swamp will be your conscious choice which establishes the overall preference.